 Toggle: English / Spanish

-Subacute thyroiditis involves swelling (inflammation) of the thyroid gland that usually follows an upper respiratory infection.
+Subacute thyroiditis is an immune reaction of the thyroid gland that often follows an upper respiratory infection.

-De Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis
+De Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis; Hyperthyroidism - subacute thyroiditis

 Subacute thyroiditis is a rare condition.
 It is thought to be caused by a viral infection.
-The condition often occurs after a viral infection of the upper respiratory tract, such as
+The condition often occurs after a viral infection of the ear, sinus, or throat, such as

-Subacute thyroiditis occurs most often in middle-aged women with recent symptoms of a viral respiratory tract infection.
+Subacute thyroiditis occurs most often in middle-aged women with symptoms of a viral upper respiratory tract infection in the past month.

-The most obvious symptom of subacute thyroiditis is pain in the neck.
-Sometimes the pain can spread (radiate) to the jaw or ears.
-Painful enlargement of the thyroid gland may last for weeks or months.
+The most obvious symptom of subacute thyroiditis is pain in the neck caused by a swollen and inflamed thyroid gland.
+Sometimes, the pain can spread (radiate) to the jaw or ears.
+The thyroid gland may be painful and swollen for weeks or, in rare cases, months.

 Other symptoms include: